armin-talic/Sentiment-Analysis-of-Amazon-Reviews/README.md

 Building a machine learning model in order to predict whether the review is positive or negative.

 # About the datasets
-Source od the datasets: https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences
+Source of the datasets: https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences